- Understanding aviation noise

 - Improving impact management

-ANIMA research suggests that noise mitigation efforts should focus directly on annoyance outcomes for daytime and aircraft noise-induced impairment of sleep quality during nighttime, in addition to reducing noise exposure.
-For such efforts to be effective, the full suite of acoustic contributions and non-acoustic factors associated with aircraft noise responses must be addressed.
-The ANIMA project encourages a more comprehensive approach both in the design and evaluation of noise management interventions and in assessing the long-term consequences arising from noise exposure.
+ANIMA research suggests that noise mitigation efforts should focus directly on annoyance outcomes in the daytime and aircraft noise-induced impairment of sleep quality during night-time, in addition to reducing noise exposure.
+For such efforts to be effective, the full suite of acoustic contributions and non-acoustic factors associated with aircraft noise responses should be addressed.
+Hence, the ANIMA project encourages a comprehensive approach to noise management, both in the design, implementation and evaluation of noise management measures, and in assessing the long-term consequences arising from noise exposure.

-Based on the above-mentioned factors, ANIMA developed a set of recommendations for noise management strategies –how aviation actors should design communication and engagement processes that are likely to influence the non-acoustic factors contributing to noise annoyance.
+Based on these factors, ANIMA developed a set of recommendations for noise management strategies, including ranging from how communities can be effectively engaged with regarding, for example, operational changes at airports, and how aviation actors can more effectively design communication and engagement processes that can influence the non-acoustic factors contributing to noise annoyance.